-- The introductory sentence should be interesting so that it "hooks in" your reader. - Introduce your topic, issue or argument and also state the name of the author and the title of the work to be discussed. - Give some background information that will explain why your topic of analysis is important or interesting. - Provide a clear thesis statement.
+- The introductory sentence should be a "hook" that catches your reader's interest. - Introduce your topic, issue or argument and also state the name of the author and the title of the work to be discussed. - Give some background information that will explain why your topic of analysis is important or interesting. - Provide a clear thesis statement.

-The body
+The Body

-- Each paragraph in the body will focus on a different idea, but each of these ideas will support the thesis statement given in the introduction paragraph. - Give some background or brief summaries of parts of the story and then provide your interpretation, analysis and/or explanation of why those parts contribute to the greater meaning or theme of the story - Each paragraph should contain examples and relevant quotes that will support your analysis or argument. - If you use ideas (paraphrases or direct quotes) from sources outside of the piece being analyzed, you must site them accordingly.
+Each paragraph in the body will focus on a different idea, but each of these ideas will support the thesis statement given in the introduction paragraph.

+- Give some background or brief summaries of parts of the story and then provide your interpretation, analysis and/or explanation of why those parts contribute to the greater meaning or theme of the story - Each paragraph should contain examples and relevant quotes that will support your analysis or argument. - If you use ideas (paraphrases or direct quotes) from sources outside of the piece being analyzed, you must cite them.

-The conclusion
+The Conclusion

-- Restate your thesis statement with different words. - Synthesis the ideas from the body paragraphs. - Don't introduce a new topic, but make statements that are more than just repeats of what you have written in the previous paragraphs. - The conclusion should leave a final impression on your reader.
+- Restate your thesis statement with different words. - Synthesize the ideas from the body paragraphs. - Don't introduce a new topic.
+However, make points that are more than just repeats of what you have written in the previous paragraphs. - The conclusion should leave a final impression on your reader.